Kinshikinai/projectC/README.md

 - Left-click on database you just created and choose `Restore`
 - In `Format` choose `Plain`
-- Select the file located in `backend/app/projectCdb.sql` Starting backend:
+- Select the file located in `backend/app/projectCdb.sql`
+- Click restore (choose your user in role, if you created one other than `postgres`) Starting backend:
 ```bash
 cd backend